Baked Honey BBQ Chicken Fingers.

 - 1 and 1/2 cup Panko (or more, as needed)

-*You may simply use a honey flavored BBQ sauce.
+- You can simply use a honey flavored BBQ sauce.
 I find that there isn't enough honey flavor for me, so even when I do use a honey BBQ sauce, I still add honey to the marinade.
 Test until you find what you like.

 Adapted from Rachael Ray